ridwansukri/VPC-with-CLI/launch-vpc-ec2-using-CLI.md

 base64 userdata.txt > userdata64.txt
 ```

-# Launch a EC2 Instance
+# Launch an EC2 Instance
-Launch a EC2 instance with ami-0ceecbb0f30a902a6 on Public Subnet 2, security group, user data file that I created before.
+Launch an EC2 instance with ami-0ceecbb0f30a902a6 on Public Subnet 2, security group, and user data file I created.
 ```
 aws ec2 run-instances \
     --image-id ami-0ceecbb0f30a902a6\